Expertium/expertium.github.io/Benchmark.md

 10.​ GRU-P (short-term).
 Same as above, but it also uses same-day reviews, so it's trained on more data.
 This implementation does not rely on SR or DSR models of memory.

+11.​ LSTM.
+This is also a recurrent neural network, but a more complex one than GRU.
+I won't make a diagram for it.
+This implementation calculates three different values of memory stability for three different forgetting curve and then combines them into one via weighted averaging (with learnable weights).
+It uses same-day reviews and, unlike most algorithms here, it uses fractional interval lengths.
+It also uses the answer time - how long the user spent on a card - as an input feature.

+12.​ [RWKV-7](https://github.com/BlinkDL/RWKV-LM) (pronounced "rʌkuv" in IPA, like tho<ins>**rou**</ins>gh <ins>**k**</ins>ettle m<ins>**ove**</ins>), a novel architecture that aims to combine the best of Transformers and recurrent neural nets.
+It uses all available input information: fractional interval lengths, grades, answer time, deck ID, preset ID, and information about reviews of siblings (related cards).
+The way it's optimized is very different from the rest of the algorithms.
+All other algorithms are optimized on a per-user basis, meaning that the parameters are personalized for each user, and the algorithm is evaluated on the review history of *the same user* that it's trained on, just on a different, later part of that history.
+RWKV-7 is instead optimized on 5 thousand users and evaluated on the *other* 5 thousand users.
+This is then repeated twice to get the full coverage of the entire dataset.

 ### DASH family

 These algorithms are based on a different model, not SR or DSR.

-11.​ [DASH](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m), Difficulty, Ability and Study History.
+13.​ [DASH](https://scholar.colorado.edu/concern/graduate_thesis_or_dissertations/zp38wc97m), Difficulty, Ability and Study History.
 This is an actual *bona fide* model of human memory based on neuroscience.
 Well, kind of.
 The issue with it is that the forgetting curve looks like a step function.

-12.​ DASH[MCM].
+14.​ DASH[MCM].
 A hybrid model, it addresses some of the issues with DASH's forgetting curve.

-13.​ DASH[ACT-R].
+15.​ DASH[ACT-R].
 Another hybrid model, it finally achieves a smooth forgetting curve.

 [Here](https://www.politesi.polimi.it/retrieve/b39227dd-0963-40f2-a44b-624f205cb224/2022_4_Randazzo_01.pdf) is another relevant paper.